komodev/meanauth/README.md

 # **MEAN Stack** - Front To Back Authentication app.

-## MomgoDB, ExpressJS, AngularJS, NodeJS
+## MongoDB, ExpressJS, AngularJS, NodeJS

 ### The full code will be here when It's finished.